nowatermelon/skyrim/README.md

      *Note: This step is required for all players (Chinese translations are implemented via mods).*
    - Upon first launch, Skyrim AE will auto-download the DLCs.
 Stay on this screen until finished, exit only after it's done.

-     *Note: If you have DLC problems during installation, delete the game and redo this step.*
+     *Note: If you encounter an issue where Wabbajack cannot download the base game or DLCs, delete the game folder and redo this step.*

 3. **Wabbajack**
     - ~~Seek the Mad God's shrine.
 Whisper your madness.
 Claim your chaos.
 The Wabbajack awaits.~~